asleepysheepy/Ba/README.md

 * Git
 * Docker
+* docker-compose
 * Discord bot token

 ### Installing

-1) Clone this repository and cd into the directory `git clone https://github.com/flutterflies/Ba.git ba && cd ba`
+1) Clone this repository and cd into the directory `$ git clone https://github.com/flutterflies/Ba.git ba && cd ba`
-1) Build the Docker image `docker build -t ba_bot .`
+1) Add your token to `docker-compose.yml`
-1) Run the Docker image `docker run -it -e TOKEN=YOUR_TOKEN_HERE ba`
+1) Run the Docker image `$ docker-compose up`

 **You can stop ba with ctrl+C

 ## Running Tests

-After building the docker image you can run tests with `docker run ba rspec`
+Ba's tests can be run with: `$ docker build -t ba . && docker run ba rspec`